divakarmanivel/reoffice/docs/styling.md

 # Styling 💄

-#### You can use [glamorous-redocx](https://github.com/nitin42/glamorous-redocx) to style the redocx components.
+#### You can use [glamorous-reoffice](https://github.com/nitin42/glamorous-redocx) to style the reoffice components.
 Check it out because it's awesome!

 ## Style properties for the component
 Below are the style properties for Text, Document, List, Header, Footer, BulletItem and NumberItem components.